PokemonAutomation/ComputerControl/Wiki/Developer/automationGuide.md

 # Beginner Guide for Contributing to Pokémon Automation

 ## Requirement of development knowledge

+If you are not familiar with several items in the requirement list, you can still develop programs, as long as you can learn them if needed.
+There are many online resources that help you learn C++.

 - Know how to use a build tool (e.g. CMake, Visual Studio, VS Code, Qt Creator) to build and run a C++ program.
 - Know basic usage of source control tool git.
 - Know basic computer science concepts: